plasma4/magix-fix/DOCS.md

 # NEL Documentation and Modding Guide
 NeverEnding Legacy is a civ building game but its code is a mess.
 Maybe not as much as Cookie Clicker but it's pretty cobbled together.
-The goal of this document is to provide a better explanation of basics and tips to minimize your time wasted (or if you're rather curious, I suppose.)
+The goal of this document is to provide a better explanation of basics and tips to minimize your time wasted (or if you're rather curious, I suppose).

 Have any questions?
 DM me on Discord (@1_e0) or preferably join the [Dashnet server](https://discord.gg/cookie); it's a great community.
 I would also suggest using [Magix Wiki](https://plasma4.github.io/magix-fix/magix-wiki.html) to explore values easier :)